spectrocloud/librarium/content/docs/06-integrations/00-frp.md

 import Tooltip from "shared/components/ui/Tooltip";

 # Spectro Proxy
 Spectro Proxy is a pack that enables the usage of a reverse proxy with a Kubernetes cluster.
-The reverse proxy allows you to to connect to a Palette managed Kubernetes cluster's API in private networks or Kubernetes clusters configured with private API endpoints.
-The reverse proxy managed by Spectro Cloud is called the forward reverse proxy (FRP).
+The reverse proxy allows you to connect to a Palette-managed Kubernetes cluster's API in private networks or Kubernetes clusters configured with private API endpoints.
+The reverse proxy managed by Spectro Cloud is also known as the forward reverse proxy (FRP).

-The reverse proxy is composed of two components, a server and a client.
+The reverse proxy comprises two components, a server, and a client.
 The reverse proxy server is publicly available and managed by us.
-The client runs inside your Palette managed Kubernetes cluster and connects to the reverse proxy server.
-When you add the Spectro Proxy pack to a cluster profile a couple of things happen.
+The client runs inside your Palette-managed Kubernetes cluster and connects to the reverse proxy server.
+When you add the Spectro Proxy pack to a cluster profile, a couple of things happen.

 <br />

-- The KubeConfig file is updated with the address of the reverse proxy instead of pointing directly to the Kubernetes cluster's API address.
-The following is an example of a kubeconfig file where the `server` attribute is pointing to the reverse.
+- The KubeConfig file is updated with the reverse proxy address instead of pointing directly to the Kubernetes cluster's API address.
+The following is an example of a kubeconfig file where the `server` attribute points to the reverse.

     ```yaml
     apiVersion: v1